 Nel says they’ve learned that companies with strong cyber security treat it as a “way of life,” mixing it into every part of the business.
 “In essence, it is a business risk mitigation exercise that requires strategic thinking and ongoing tactical actions.”

-9. Lack of representation on the board
+10. Lack of information security representation on the board

 Many companies have very robust policies and procedures for their business processes, according to Braden Perry, cyber security attorney with Kennyhertz Perry, LLC.
 “That is something sophisticated board members can understand.
 But IT is a different language for a businessperson, and unfortunately, most board members ignore or defer these issues.”